State of Illinois

 Department of Human Services

 For more than 40 years the WIC program has been helping mothers, babies and children get the foods and information they need for proper growth and development.

 What is WIC?

 WIC is the Special Supplemental Nutrition Program for Women, Infants and Children.
-It is administered in Illinois by the Illinois Department of Human Services (IDHS) and is funded by the United States Department of Agriculture (USDA)
+In Illinois it is administered by the Illinois Department of Human Services (IDHS) and is funded by the United States Department of Agriculture (USDA).

 - Breastfeeding Support

 - Nutritious Foods

 - Referrals to Other Services